universeartman/Welcome_Class/README.md

 # Welcome_Class
-Thanks, I am looking forward to learning how to use Github. -Shevin Dafman
+Thanks, I am looking forward to learning how to use Github. -Shevin Dafman This is weird

 #Shev4Prez